‘Good Morning America’ Host Michael Strahan Reflects On The Loss Of His Beloved Father Gene

 Good Morning America host Michael Strahan reflected on the loss of his beloved father, Gene, one week after his passing.
 Gene died on September 4.
 Michael uploaded a photo of himself and his father on Instagram and reflected on his loss in a post shared with his 1.3 million followers.
 He expressed the life lessons he learned from his dad, as well as his plans to continue to honor him in the future.

 In the lengthy share, Michael stated that all he had accomplished in his life had been due to the unwavering support of his dad.
-He also expressed that showing how you feel towards those you love is essential.
+He also expressed that showing how you feel toward those you love is essential.

 In a slideshow of five images, the former NFL pro posted some memorable images of his dad.

 Michael and dad stood side-by-side in the first photograph.
-Gene was dressed in a suit and tie.
-He wore a blue button-down shirt.
-He had his right arm around Gene’s neck.
-It rested on his left shoulder as both smiled brightly for the camera.
+Gene was dressed in a suit and tie, and his son wore a blue button-down shirt.
+Michael had his right arm around his dad’s shoulders, as both smiled brightly for the camera.

 View this post on Instagram